Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/01-adv-recursion.md

 |---|---|
 |Eggs|Milk,Juice,Bread|

-We've split our string into two parts: `output` and `remainder`, which then we recurse through on subsequent iterations.
+We've split our string into two parts: `output` and `remainder`.
+We recurse through the latter on subsequent iterations.

 ## Recursion